 - other fears, such as a fear of clowns.

-If you are phobic of dogs, for example, you will feel extremely anxious anywhere near a dog and want to get away from it quickly.
+For example, if you are phobic of dogs, you will feel extremely anxious anywhere near a dog and want to get away from it quickly.
 You will avoid dogs if at all possible.
 This happens even though you may realise your fear is unreasonable.
 Once you leave the situation you feel fine.

 Or if you have a fear of blood and needles, you will avoid reading or talking about these subjects and may find it hard to visit a friend in hospital.
 You may avoid going to the dentist and find it really hard to agree to have an injection or blood test.
 The sight of blood might make you panic or faint.
 Away from these subjects and situations, you feel okay.